Fruit, sweet, sour delectable. Oh, I could go on and on.

 How much fruit is too much?

 Fruits can be heavily sprayed with pesticides and herbicides so take that into consideration when you buy them.
 Buy organic for the softer fruit that may be affected by this.
-If you have a Farmers Market, ask the farmer directly what they are using on their fruit.
-You can have a quick read here
+If you have a Farmers Market, ask the farmer directly what they are using on their produce.
+You can have a quick read here.